poine/ann_elucubrations/docs/pvtol_pole.md

 # Planar VTOL with Pole

-The *PVTOL with Pole* is a planar simplification of the problem of balancing a pole on top of a quadrotor, as demonstrated by Raffaello d'Andrea in his [TED conference in 2013](https://youtu.be/w2itwFJCgFQ?t=184).
+The *PVTOL with Pole* is a planar simplification of the problem of balancing a pole on top of a quadrotor, as demonstrated by Raffaello d'Andrea in his 2013 [TED talk](https://youtu.be/w2itwFJCgFQ?t=184).

 <figure>